n-kimberly/Bloc-API-An-API-for-Bloc-Program/README.md

 # kele-nkimberly

-Kele is a Ruby Gem API client built to access the Bloc API.
+kele-nkimberly integrates HTTParty and JSON to access the Bloc API.